awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 AWS Marketplace reviews and validates your product before your listing is created\.
 We will email you if there are issues you must resolve before the offer is listed\.

 As part of fulfilling a subscription, we copy the AMIs, serverless applications, and AWS CloudFormation templates to an AWS Marketplace\-owned repository in each AWS Region\.
-When a customer subscribes to your product, we give your customer access, and also notify them when you update your software\.
+When a buyer subscribes to your product, we give them access, and also notify them when you update your software\.

 ## Create a serverless application<a name="cloudformation-serverless-application-procedure-step-1"></a>

 Your first step is to package the AWS Lambda functions used to create your serverless application\.
 Your application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks\.
 A serverless application can be as simple as one Lambda function or contain multiple functions with other resources, such as APIs, databases, and event source mappings\.

 Use the AWS SAM to define a model for your serverless application\.
-For descriptions of property names and types see [AWS::Serverless::Application](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessapplication) in AWSLabs on GitHub\.
+For descriptions of property names and types, see [AWS::Serverless::Application](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessapplication) in AWSLabs on GitHub\.
 The following is an example of an AWS SAM template with a single Lambda function and IAM role\.

 ```
 AWSTemplateFormatVersion: '2010-09-09'